 We believe in making auto glass repair and replacement as convenient for our customers as we possibly can, so most of our partners are able to offer you a choice of service options to suit your own circumstances.
 If your back glass has been smashed while you’re out on the road or at work, a call-out may be the best option.
-Our mobile technicians operate from fully-equipped vehicles, and they can meet you in a suitable place to replace your rear window.
-A suitable location is one where the technician’s vehicle can draw up safely, close enough to the rear of your van, SUV, car or truck to enable them to shield the rear windshield area from any rain or dampness while they perform the glass removal and replacement.
+Our mobile technicians operate from fully-equipped vehicles, and they can meet you in a suitable place to replace your rear windshield.
+A suitable location is one where the technician’s vehicle can draw up safely, close enough to the rear of your car to enable them to shield the rear windshield area from any rain or dampness while they perform the glass removal and replacement.

-The complexities of your back windshield
+The complexities of your rear windshield

-Did you know that your back windshield is made of a different type of glass from your front windshield?
+Did you know that your rear windshield is made of a different type of glass from your front windshield?
 The front windshield is made from laminated glass – usually two or three layers laminated together under very high pressure.
 Front windshield glass is designed not to break up on impact, thus protecting you from glass injuries in case of a collision or flying debris.

 The rear windshield is made of tempered glass, which has been treated at a high temperature and then cooled.
 This makes the surface more resistant to damage (it can withstand incredibly high pressures per square inch), but it can still be broken.
 When it does break, tempered glass splits up into countless small pebble-sized pieces, which do not have sharp points, and are less likely to cause an injury than a shard of glass.
 However, a damaged rear windshield is likely to require a thorough clean-up before the new glass can be inserted.

-The back windshield of your vehicle is not simply the curved pane of tempered glass that keeps the rain out and lets the light in.
+The rear windshield of your car is not simply the curved pane of tempered glass that keeps the rain out and lets the light in.
 It will almost certainly have a series of almost invisible heating elements installed onto it to act as a defroster or demister.
 Increasingly, as the technological capabilities of vehicles increases, the back windshield may also contain antennas for the communication systems, and advanced sensors and cameras which are intended to aid road safety.
 These complications mean that rear windshield replacement isn’t a job that just anyone can do – the task needs to be entrusted to competent and highly qualified individuals.
 People who have undergone the technical training necessary to handle these advanced systems, such as members of the myWindshield network.

-How we replace a rear windshield (back glass)
+How we replace a rear windshield